espocrm/documentation/docs/extensions/sales-pack/delivery-orders.md

 If the Warehouses feature is enabled, every Delivery Order record should be associated with a Warehouse.

 Multiple Delivery Orders can be created from a single [Sales Order](../../user-guide/sales-orders.md).
-It may be reasonable when the delivery is split into parts or shippied from different warehouses.
+It may be reasonable when the delivery is split into parts or shipped from different warehouses.
 The Sales Order should have status *Ready* or *Complete* to be able to create a Delivery Order from it.

 The following Delivery Order statuses are available: